autograms/autograms/docs/autograms_concepts/autogram_configs.md

 # Autogram configs

 The AutogramConfig Class is important for controlling settings of the autogram, including many settings that can't currently be set from inside the program.
-Some important choices are setting the models to be used, setting the prompt templates, and setting the python imports and APIs that will be visible from the lmsheets code.
+Some important choices are setting the models to be used, setting the prompt templates, and setting the python imports and APIs that will be visible from the AutoGRAMS code.

 ## Controlling the python imports